IrisM13/IrisM13/README.md

 - 👋 Hi, I’m Iris Miao.
-I’m currently wrapping up my master’s degree at UCLA with a major in **Quantitative Economics (STEM program)**
+I’m currently wrapping up my master’s degree at UCLA with a major in **Quantitative Economics (STEM program)**.
 Before this, I earned my bachelor’s degree in **Economics & Finance** in China.

   I have approximately 3 years of professional experience in **Data Analysis**, during which I developed strong expertise in predictive modeling, machine learning, and data management.